-The 2014 application is now closed.
+Click here to apply.
+The 2015 application is now closed.

 The AHIMA Foundation is proud to support those who have served our country through our Veterans Scholarship program, an endowed scholarship.
-We seek to develop the next generation of health information management (HIM) professionals by helping our men and women in uniform move on to a bright new future and career in healthcare.
+We seek to develop the next generation of health informatics and information management (HIIM) professionals by helping our men and women in uniform move on to a bright new future and career in healthcare.
 Get started now by reading the criteria below outlining how to qualify for the scholarship!

 Intent and Eligibility